FactomProject/factomd/peerTest/README.md

 Tests in this folder *will* be run on circle.ci.

+## Add a test to circle.ci

+add the filename to `ci_whitelist` file in this directory

 ## Naming Convention

   Peer tests are expected to be named in A/B pairs